opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > >  (i) Registered users can inspect the case file online through the Electronic Filing Service;

-> >  (ii) Parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
-After verifying the approval that has been presented, the service bureau will assign a personal computer to the inspecting party for the inspection to be carried out.
-An inspecting party will usually be allowed only 60 minutes to carry out the inspection.
+> >  Parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
+After verifying the approval, the service bureau will assign the inspecting party a personal computer for the inspection to be carried out.
+An inspecting party will usually be allowed 60 minutes to carry out the inspection.
 If a longer period is required, the service bureau may impose a charge for use of the computer.
 The service bureau may impose additional charges for downloading soft copies or printing hard copies of documents from the case file being inspected.

 (6) Requests in hard copy may be submitted to inspect case files containing documents which were not filed using the Electronic Filing Service.
 The Family Registry will only accept requests which are printed or typewritten on paper of good quality and signed by the solicitors concerned.
 Requests which have any erasure marks on them will be rejected.
 Requests which are double stamped, that is, if the requests were originally short stamped and later stamped to add up to the correct fee, may be rejected.

-(7) Solicitors must communicate to the Registrar in writing the names of their clerks who have their authority to make searches and inspections.
+(7) Solicitors must communicate to the Registrar in writing the names of their employees who have their authority to make searches and inspections.
 Such authority may be in respect of a specific search or inspection or for a specified period.

-(8) For the avoidance of doubt, a non-party who has obtained approval to inspect a case file may take and retain a soft copy of any document that is available for inspection.
-All copies of documents taken in the course of inspection should not be used for purposes other than those stated in the Request to inspect.
-Solicitors shall be responsible for informing their clients of this.
+(8) All copies of documents taken in the course of inspection should not be used for purposes other than those stated in the Request to inspect.
+Solicitors are responsible for informing their clients of this.
+To avoid doubt, a non-party that has obtained approval to inspect a case file may take and retain a soft copy of any document that is available for inspection.

 **_Obtaining certified true copies of documents_**

-(9) Applications to obtain certified true paper copies of documents should be made by way of filing a Request through the Electronic Filing Service, unless the documents concerned have not been filed through the Electronic Filing Service.
+(9) Applications to obtain certified true copies of documents should be made by way of filing a Request through the Electronic Filing Service, unless the documents concerned have not been filed through the Electronic Filing Service.

+(9A)	Users are encouraged to use the Authentic Court Order system to validate orders of court issued after 2 January 2020 by going to [http://www.courtorders.gov.sg](http://www.courtorders.gov.sg).
+However, certified true copies of orders of court will still be available upon application.

 (10) The intended use of the certified true copies should be clearly stated in the Request.
 The relevance and necessity of the certified true copies in relation to their intended use should also be clearly described.

-(11) Once approval is received from the Court, the applicant should present a printed copy of the approved Request at the Records Section.
-After verifying that the Request presented has been approved, the staff of the Records Section will inform the applicant of any additional fees payable.
-Where additional fees are payable, these fees should then be stamped on the Request at the Family Justice Courts’ Cashier’s Office.
-Upon presentation of this stamped Request, the documents will be furnished to the applicant.
+(11) The applicant will be informed of the outcome to his or her Request and the fees payable for the provision of the certified true copies if the Request is approved.
+Upon confirmation of the receipt of payment of the fees payable, the certified true copies will be released to the applicant.
+The Registry may require verification of the identity of the applicant against his or her identification document (including physical or digital identity card).

-(12) The fees prescribed by Part 19 of the Family Justice Rules will be payable for the above services without prejudice to additional printing charges which may be chargeable by the Court or the service bureau for reproducing the copies in paper form.
+(12) The fees prescribed by Part 19 of the Family Justice Rules will be payable for the provision of the above services without prejudice to additional incidental charges which may be chargeable by the Court for reproducing the copies in paper form and/or mailing the copy(ies) to the applicant.

-**_Conducting searches of information maintained by the Registry_**
+**_Electronic cause books and registers maintained by the Registry_**

 (13) Rule 889 of the Family Justice Rules provides that the Registry shall maintain information prescribed or required to be kept by the Family Justice Rules and practice directions issued by the Registrar.
 In addition to any provisions in the Family Justice Rules, the Registrar hereby directs that the following information shall be maintained by the Registry: